MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/iot.md

 :::image type="content" source="media/iot/simple-paas-saas.png" alt-text="Diagram that shows an I O T solution.
 Each tenant connects to a shared web app, which receives data from I O T Hubs and a function app.
 Devices connect to the Device Provisioning Service and to I O T Hubs." border="false":::

+In the previous diagram, each tenant connects to a shared web app, which receives data from IoT Hubs and a function app.
+Devices connect to the Device Provisioning Service and to IoT Hubs.

-This approach requires more developer effort to create, deploy, and maintain the solution versus an aPaaS approach.
+This approach requires more developer effort to create, deploy, and maintain the solution (versus an aPaaS approach).
 Fewer capabilities are prebuilt for the implementer's convenience.
 This means that this approach also offers more control, because fewer assumptions are embedded in the underlying platform.

 ## Root architecture patterns